nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_state.rst

 * Aggregating data from user input sources.
 * Tracking state of the HID report subscriptions.
-* Forming the HID reports.
+* Forming the HID reports in either report or boot protocol.
 * Transmitting the HID reports to the right subscriber.
 * Sending :c:struct:`led_event` based on the HID keyboard LED output reports.